MarekWadinger/odmd-subid-cpd/README.md

 [open an issue](https://github.com/MarekWadinger/odmd-subid-cpd/issues/new/choose)
 if you think you've spotted a bug or a performance issue.

-Please check out the [contribution guidelines](CONTRIBUTING.md) if you want to bring modifications to the code base.

 ## 🛠 For Developers

 ### Installation (for Local Use)